Cloud mining: pros, cons and how to avoid scammers

 3. Referral program as the main product (financial pyramid)

-4. There is no legal entity or it is registered offshore without a reputation
+4. There is no legal entity or it is registered offshore without reputation

 5. You cannot withdraw funds without “verification” or additional payments

 Verified providers (as of 2026): Bitdeer, NiceHash, Hut 8 (in the USA).
-Even with them, profitability is not guaranteed and depends on the market.
+Even their profitability is not guaranteed and depends on the market.

 Direct comparison with an investment of $5,000: